ibm-cloud-docs/vpc/vpc-endpoints.md

 After resources are created and accessible in your VPC, you're ready to run workloads.
 From inside the VPC infrastructure, you can access two types of {{site.data.keyword.cloud_notm}} endpoints: platform as a service (PaaS) endpoints, also known as service endpoints, and infrastructure as a service (IaaS) endpoints.

-Although the addresses for these endpoints look as if they communicate through the public internet, traffic to and from these endpoints does not leave {{site.data.keyword.cloud_notm}}.
+Although the addresses for these endpoints look as if they communicate through the public internet, traffic to and from these endpoints doesn't leave {{site.data.keyword.cloud_notm}}.
 Therefore, this traffic avoids the bandwidth charges associated with traffic that exits the cloud and goes onto the public internet.

 ## Service endpoints
 {: #cloud-service-endpoints}